Linuxfabrik/monitoring-plugins/README.rst

 Support
 -------

 The source is published here without support.
 For a supported enterprise installation, the check plugins are free to download, distribute and use.
-Enterprise Support can be obtained from https://www.linuxfabrik.ch/angebot/service-und-support (or simply contact us).
+Enterprise Support can be obtained from https://www.linuxfabrik.ch/angebot/service-und-support (or simply `contact us <https://www.linuxfabrik.ch/ueber-uns/kontakt>`_).
 If you just like to support our work, consider donating by clicking on |Donate|. :-)

 Human Readable Numbers